samuel-abhishek/expandable-recycler-view/README.md

 ![Expand](https://user-images.githubusercontent.com/77639268/124800679-8f19d500-df73-11eb-91c0-59a336b8a474.png)

 ### MultiType Ability
-In this, we will maintain an additional ArrayList of String, i.e. `mFavoriteItem`, that will contain our Favourite Artist name, so that while rendering the view we can add the star image in front of each of the Favourite items.
+In this, we will have our favourite child items.
+While rendering the view we can add the star image in front of each of those items that are present in `mFavouriteItem`.

 ![MultiType](https://user-images.githubusercontent.com/77639268/124800713-97721000-df73-11eb-82da-e8379bed5b35.png)